lennertvhoy/lms-platform/technical_document.md

 ```

 * In the above code, `client` would be an instance of Azure Form Recognizer `DocumentIntelligenceClient` as shown earlier (set `client_available` accordingly, e.g., based on environment variable presence).
 * The fallback uses PyMuPDF: it opens the PDF and iterates through pages to get text.
-PyMuPDF’s `page.get_text()` extracts text content effectively.
+PyMuPDF's `page.get_text()` extracts text content effectively.
 * **Installation for fallback**: `pip install pymupdf`.
 (Note: import name is `fitz`).
 This works on Linux as long as dependencies (MuPDF) are satisfied, which pip usually handles.
 * **OCR for Scans**: If PDFs are images (scanned), PyMuPDF will not extract text (it only extracts embedded text).
 In such cases, if Form Recognizer is unavailable, you might integrate an OCR like Tesseract as a last resort.
 For example, using `pytesseract` with `wand` or OpenCV to image-render each page.
 This is more complex and can be added if needed.